SERVING SIZE: 1/4 lbs

 (Not you?
 Keep scrolling!)

 View Other Ingredients for SpringSpinach is recommended for Spring.
-Check out these other Spring ingredients here.
+Check out these other Spring foods here.

 Comments & Impressions of 'Spinach'Do you like 'spinach'?
 Why or why not?
 What makes it unique?
 Is there something you'd like to know about 'spinach'?

 (3.50 out of 5 stars) 2 reviews, 101 likes